 - Contributions of one party as a homemaker

 A temporary spousal support order, or a pendente lite order, is an order that exists during the pendency of a divorce action.
-Spousal support is often times one of the primary orders the Courts make after the filing of a petition for a dissolution of marriage, legal separation, or termination of a domestic partnership.
+Spousal support is oftentimes one of the primary orders the Courts make after the filing of a petition for a dissolution of marriage, legal separation, or termination of a domestic partnership.
 Unlike a permanent spousal support order, in establishing a pendent lite order, it is the court’s inherent authority to determine each party’s needs and ability to pay.
-Similar to a child support order, the court will use a computer program that factors several factors in establishing a pendente lite order, called a Dissomaster.
+Similar to a child support order, the court will use a computer program that factors several factors in establishing a pendente lite order, called a Disaster.

 Permanent spousal support in divorce cases is not mandatory, but discretionary upon the court.
 Contact our firm to discuss your options and whether our firm will be able to attain permanent spousal support for you.

 Yes.
 In California, there is a standard threshold that affects spousal support where the marriage is of less than 10 years, and others longer than 10 years.
 For marriages lasting less than 10 years, it is common that a spousal support order is made equal to one-half the length of the marriage.
 Conversely, marriages lasting more than 10 years may continue for an extended period of time absent an agreement of the parties.
 In such cases, the obligor paying spousal support shall seek the court’s attention in the future to determine whether they qualify to terminate their spousal support order.
-It is the experience of family law attorney’s that can assist and evaluate which course of action the party should seek.
+It is the experience of family law attorneys that can assist and evaluate which course of action the party should seek.
 Contact our firm to discuss your options.

-Terminating spousal support may be one of the challenges a party in a divorce action can fact post-judgment.
+Terminating spousal support may be one of the challenges a party in a divorce action can face post-judgment.
 The party requesting a termination order has the burden of illustrating to the court there is a change of circumstances that warrant either modification or termination of the support order.
-Every case is different, and not all factors can be met by the requesting party seeking termination, or party opposing the request.
-To request a termination of spousal support order, the requesting party must file a judicial form called a Request For Order, with supporting facts constituting the change of circumstance.
+Every case is different, and not all factors can be met by the requesting party seeking termination, or the party opposing the request.
+To request termination of a spousal support order, the requesting party must file a judicial form called a Request For Order, with supporting facts constituting the change of circumstance.

 There is no definite distinction that courts consider in terminating a spousal support order.
 Before a permanent spousal support order is either modified or terminated, the divorce court must consider all factors envisioned under Family Code 4320.
 However, there are the common grounds of remarriage or cohabitation of the supported spouse by another, and whether the supported spouse has been gainfully employed, or failed to be gainfully employed within a timeframe the court considers reasonable under the circumstances of the divorce.
 There is also the unfortunate occurrence of death of the party.
 Contact our firm to determine whether you qualify to terminate your spousal support order, and what factors the court can consider in your particular case.